instituutnederlandsetaal/BlackLab/site/docs/server/030_rest-api/010_search/010_find-hits.md

 **Aborted queries**

 BlackLab will abort queries that run for too long.
 This can be configured, but the default is 300 seconds (5 minutes).
-If a query is aborted, the HTTP response will still be `200 OK`, but under `summary.resultsStats`, the subkeys `processed.stoppedBecauseTooMany` and/or `countOnly.stoppedBecauseTooMany` will be true.
+If a query is aborted, the HTTP response will still be `200 OK`, but under `summary.results.stats`, the subkeys `processed.stoppedBecauseTooMany` and/or `counted.stoppedBecauseTooMany` will be true.
 The first means not all hits can be fetched from the result set, but counting the total number of hits continued.
 The second means BlackLab has given up counting hits altogether.

 ```jsonc
 // API v5: /blacklab-server/corpora/chn-intern/hits?patt="waterval"